On local Galois deformation rings: Rsquare is complete intersection

+Since $E$ is a finitely generated $R^{\ps}$-module, $E_y$ is a finite dimensional $\kappa$-algebra.
+It follows from the proof of Lemma \ref{topology} that the natural map $G_F \rightarrow E_y^{\times}$ is continuous for the topology on $E_y$ induced by the topology on $\kappa$.
+Thus if $W$ is an $E_y$-module on a finite dimensional $\kappa$-vector space then the induced $G_F$-action on $W$ is continuous.

-where each $D_i$ is an irreducible pseudo-character of dimension $d_i$.
-(We follow the convention of \cite{che_durham}, so that a pseudo-character of a direct sum of representations is a product of their pseudo-characters; the papers \cite{bj} and \cite{WE_alg} refer to a direct sum instead.)
+Since $\kappa$ is algebraically closed we may write\footnote{We follow the convention of \cite{che_durham}, so that a pseudo-character of a direct sum of representations is a product of their pseudo-characters; the papers \cite{bj} and \cite{WE_alg} refer to a direct sum instead.}

+where each $D_i$ is an irreducible pseudo-character\footnote{We refer the reader to \cite[Section 4.1]{bj} for the fundamentals of pseudo-characters.} of dimension $d_i$.
 We define an equivalence relation on the set $\{ D_i: 1\le i \le r\}$ by $D_i \sim D_j$ if $D_i=D_j(m)$ for some $m\in \ZZ$.
-Let $k$ be the number of the equivalence classes, $n_i$ the number of elements in the $i$-th equivalence class.
+Let $k$ be the number of the equivalence classes and let $n_i$ be the number of elements in the $i$-th equivalence class.